 Have you been able to use the 3 Golden Rules in your practice or your daily life?
 I’d love to hear the details, and so would many of my readers.
 Go ahead and post your experiences in the comments below.

 Edit: I should add that the 3 Golden Rules will only solve problems IF you are practicing regularly.
 If not, then the first step is to use the correct Qigong dosage.
 And remember they will only solve 75% of the issues.
-There may be other important reasons why you’re not healing.Note: If you have ever learned from me in person, even if it was just once, make sure to check out the new Online Academy.
-Zenfully yours, Sifu Anthony I'm Sifu Anthony Korahais and I help people young and old to discover the healing powers of Qigong and Tai Chi.
+There may be other important reasons why you’re not healing.[Note: Have you checked out my upcoming workshops for 2015?]
+Zenfully yours, Sifu Anthony I'm Anthony Korahais and I help people young and old to discover the healing powers of Qigong and Tai Chi.
 My mission is to bring the secrets of these amazing arts out into the open, giving people the tools to heal themselves without drugs or surgery.
 I love sharing these amazing arts, especially with people who are fed up with conventional treatments that just aren't working.